demisto/content/Packs/F5Silverline/Integrations/F5Silverline/F5Silverline_description.md

 ## Get your API Key
 1. In F5 Silverline portal, go to **Config** > **API Tokens** .
 2. If you already have an API key you can find it there.
-3. If you do not have an API Client, generate one.
+3. If you do not have an API Key, generate one by clicking the**Add** button.